-Every business leader wants to keep their employees engaged and incentivised to improve the overall performance of their company.
+Every business leader wants to keep their employees engaged and incentivised to improve their company’s overall performance.

 Research shows that companies with employee share plans have ‘lower employee churn, higher sales, higher value added, higher labour productivity and higher growth’ than those without.

-ESOPs can be a win-win for both employees and the companies they work for.
+In countries such as Australia, ESOPs can be a win-win for both employees and the companies they work for.
+By offering employees the option to purchase company shares, they become partial owners of the company and benefit from its success.
 They’re a great way to reward and compensate high-performing employees while freeing up cash for your company.
-An ESOP incentivises employees to become personally invested in your business’s wellbeing, which can lead to sustained growth and increased company performance.
+An ESOP incentivises employees to become personally invested in your business’s well-being, which can lead to sustained growth and increased company performance.

 The four main stages of the ESOP life cycle are:

-management of employees who join and leave the plan; and
+- Management of employees who join and leave the plan

 Consider an example scenario where an employee accepts their company’s ‘ESOP 2021 Offer’ on 1 September 2021.
 This offer is for 900 options with an exercise price of $1 per share.